olab-io/ofSketch/README.md

 ### Using Addons

 Currently, there is no elegant way to use ofxAddons with ofSketch.
-This feature is coming, but in the meantime all addons must be specified in the `addons.make` files.
+This feature is coming, but in the meantime all addons must be specified in the `addons.make` files. ofSketch uses its own openFrameworks distribution bundled with the app, meaning only core addons work out of the box.
+To add an addon that ofSketch projects can use, you must place the add-on in the following path:

+	ofSketch.app/Contents/Resources/data/openFrameworks/addons

+This is terribly annoying and we can assure you that there will be a better system for managing addons soon.

 ## Issues